marcopennekamp/lore/spec/05-expressions.md

 const announcement = '${p.name}, you have $k apples.
 Please claim your ${if (k < 10) 'free' else '1000\$'} apple at the reception.'
 ```

+##### String Operators

+One might expect the plus operator to support **string concatenation**.
+This is not the case in Lore.
+In most cases, *interpolation* will be the preferable option compared to operative concatenation.
+In all other cases, most likely when you're working algorithmically with strings, concatenation is provided as a function.

+(**Note:** This will obviously change when we introduce user-defined operators.)

+##### Equality and Order

+Two strings are equal if they have the same length and characters.
+Strings are ordered alphabetically.

 ### Tuples